|

 financing option, particularly in rural and semi-urban areas.
 Financial

-literacy continues to be a barrier to many individuals and small businesses who
+literacy remains a barrier for many individuals and small businesses that

 could benefit from LAP but do not understand how it works or how to access it.

-According to a report by the National Center for Financial Education (NCFE), a
+According to a report by the National Centre for Financial Education (NCFE), a

 large segment of India's population still lacks basic knowledge about personal